khabib97/ThreatFeedDashboard/README.md

 $sudo apt-get install python3-sleekxmpp python3-pymongo python3-psycopg2
 ```

 * Now we are ready for installing intelmq.
-We need root privilage.
+We need root privilege.
 So,

 ```bash
 $sudo -i